DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

 SPINE-LEAF ARCHITECTURE (DATA CENTER)

-- CISCO ACI ARCHITECTURE (Application Centric Infrastructure) uses this architecture
+- CISCO ACI architecture (Application Centric Infrastructure) uses this architecture
-- DATA CENTERS are dedicated spaces / buildings used to STORE COMPUTER SYSTEMS such as SERVERS and NETWORK DEVICES
+- DATA CENTERS are dedicated spaces / buildings used to STORE COMPUTER SYSTEMS such as SERVERS and network devices
-- Traditional DATA CENTER designs used a THREE-TIER ARCHITECTURE (ACCESS-DISTRIBUTION-CORE) like we just covered
+- Traditional DATA CENTER designs used a THREE-TIER architecture (access-DISTRIBUTION-CORE) like we just covered
 - This worked well when most TRAFFIC in the DATA CENTER was NORTH-SOUTH

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7e2ff784-d16f-4606-a186-c73223bf5582)

 - With the precedence of VIRTUAL SERVERS, applications are often deployed in a DISTRIBUTED manner (across multiple physical SERVERS) which increases the amount of EAST-WEST TRAFFIC in the DATA CENTER
-- The traditional THREE-TIER ARCHITECTURE led to bottlenecks in the BANDWIDTH as well as VARIABILITY in the SERVER-TO-SERVER latency depending on the PATH the TRAFFIC takes
+- The traditional THREE-TIER architecture led to bottlenecks in the BANDWIDTH as well as VARIABILITY in the SERVER-TO-SERVER latency depending on the PATH the TRAFFIC takes
-- To SOLVE this, SPINE-LEAF ARCHITECTURE (also called CLOS ARCHITECTURE) has become prominent in DATA CENTERS
+- To SOLVE this, SPINE-LEAF architecture (also called CLOS architecture) has become prominent in DATA CENTERS

 RULES FOR SPINE-LEAF ARCHITECTURE